tdoane/tdoane.github.io/research/Research.markdown

 - **Doane, T. H.**, Yanites, B.J., Edmonds, D.A., & Novick, K.A.
 (In Review).
 Topographic roughness reveals forest sensitivity to extreme winds, *Proceedings of the National Academy of the Sciences*

 - **Doane, T. H.**, Edmonds, D.A., Yanites, B.J., & Lewis, Q.W.
 (2021).
-Topographic roughness on forested hillslopes: a theoretical approach for quantifying hillslope sediment flux from tree throw, *Geophysical Research Letters*,  10.1029/2021GL094987, (\textbf{Featured in EOS, Nov.
-2021})
+Topographic roughness on forested hillslopes: a theoretical approach for quantifying hillslope sediment flux from tree throw, *Geophysical Research Letters*,  10.1029/2021GL094987, (*Featured in EOS, Nov.
+2021*)

 ## Nonlocal Transport